colenocks/pic-puzzle/readme.md

 ### with Javascript

-This simple javascript based game entails clicking on the back faces of the cards wih images randomly ordered.
+This simple javascript based game entails clicking on the back faces of the cards with images randomly ordered.
 A User clicks and flips the cards to find a match, the aim is to perform the lowest possible number of flips to get all cards turned/matched.

 ## Cards Shuffle Functionality